-Matthew Phillips is the Exxon-Calloway Fellow and teaching professor of law and ethics at Wake Forest University School of Business.
+Matthew Phillips is senior advisor to the provost for strategic initiatives, teaching professor of business law and ethics, and Exxon-Calloway fellow at Wake Forest University.
 He has received awards for excellence in teaching, including the "Ideas Worth Teaching" Award from the Aspen Institute in 2017, and he was named the 2015 Charles M. Hewitt Master Teacher by the Academy of Legal Studies in Business.
 He has previously served as associate dean for MBA programs and president of the faculty senate.

 Matthew received undergraduate and law degrees from Wake Forest and a Master of Divinity degree from Duke University, where he focused on the intersections of law and religion in American history.
 He has done additional academic work, concentrating on leadership and strategy, at the U.S. Air Force’s Air University.
 He is admitted to practice law before state and federal courts of North Carolina, the United States Tax Court, and the United States Supreme Court.
 He is certified by the North Carolina Dispute Resolution Commission as a Superior Court Mediator.
 As an instrument-rated private pilot, Matthew enjoys flying single-engine planes, and he is a pilot and legal officer in the Civil Air Patrol (the U.S. Air Force Auxiliary).